FractalStudiosMC/FractalCommons/README.md

 ## What Is It?

-The Fractal Commons is a Minecraft library that used by Fractal Studios, partner modding teams and the wider community as a utility mod.
+The Fractal Commons is a Minecraft library that can be used by Fractal Studios, partner modding teams and the wider community as a utility mod.

 ## Licensing